 In this profession, you will monitor all the manufacturing equipment and processes.
-Furthermore, you will frequently design improvements, conduct quality-assurance testing, and ensure the adherence to safety procedures takes place in the workplace.
+Furthermore, you will frequently design improvements, conduct quality assurance testing, and ensure adherence to safety procedures takes place in the workplace.

-Most companies expect that persons who are interested in this career to have at least an associate’s degree with an emphasis in science and math courses.
+Most companies expect that persons who are interested in this career have at least an associate’s degree with an emphasis on science and math courses.
 Fortunately, our ITI Technical College’s Associate of Occupational Studies degree in Process Technology offers the courses that will help you fulfill your dream career.

-Our programs typically include classroom training as well as hands-on experience with the equipment, both of which are a major requirement for numerous jobs.
+Our programs typically include classroom training as well as hands-on experience with the equipment, both of which are major requirements for numerous jobs.

 Power Plant Technician

 Power-generating plants, including nuclear reactors, are a major source of process technician jobs.
 Technicians and operators are responsible for troubleshooting and monitoring the instrumentation that directs the power generation.

 In this position, you will work with computerized control boards, examining the plant’s equipment and sampling the processes to ensure efficient and safe power production.
 Besides thorough on-site training and a high school diploma, a license is necessary for particular positions.